Skip to content

 Claude Desktop

-This guide walks through three progressive setups for using markdown-vault-mcp with Claude Desktop:
+This guide walks through four progressive setups for using markdown-vault-mcp with Claude Desktop:

 1. Basic — read-only keyword search, no external services